 Because an Ob/Gyn specializes in all things related to pregnancy, having an Ob/Gyn when you are pregnant is beneficial.
 From confirming your pregnancy to helping you with postpartum management, an Ob/Gyn is someone who will be there for you and your baby every step of the way.

-When should I see an Ob/Gyn about pregnancy?
+When you should see an Ob/Gyn about pregnancy

 You should see an Ob/Gyn if you are planning to become pregnant, believe you may be pregnant and would like medical confirmation, or if you are currently pregnant.